 In order to verify update system data, we have to get this data from the global state (database).
-To provide such interface, a well-documented set of typeclasses is presented.
-It is important that their implementation relies on functions found in Pos.DB.GState.Update.
+To provide such interface, a well-documented type class MonadPollRead is presented.
+This type class is used not only for DB interaction, but also to take mempool into account when the data received from the network are processed.
+It is important that its implementation relies on functions found in Pos.Update.DB.

 Core types are mentioned in the Binary protocols document.
 Those types reflect the concepts from the research section in a straightforward way.
 Please refer to the core types module for more information.

 A very important part of implementation of the update mechanism is the part that works with genesis blocks for epochs.
 This logic resides in this well-documented function.
 The terminology related to this process is explained below.

 Suppose there is a block version

 S is a set of slots).
 If total relative stake of

 (referred to as «threshold» in the code), then

 X becomes adopted.